PhilipK/BoilR/Readme.md

 It uses the Steam 3rd party shortcuts feature and does not require you to set up anything.
 The goal is that you do not have to leave your Steam library to launch games from other launchers/stores, so that you can find all the games that you have available.
-Optionally you can set BoilR up to automatically download artwork from [SteamGridDB](https://www.steamgriddb.com/).
+Optionally, you can set up BoilR to automatically download artwork from [SteamGridDB](https://www.steamgriddb.com/).

 ## Getting started
 - Download the latest release from the [releases page](https://github.com/PhilipK/BoilR/releases).